Association for Supervision and Curriculum Development: Key Initiatives

 In March 2007, ASCD launched its Whole Child Initiative to ensure all children are healthy, safe, engaged in learning, supported by caring adults, and academically challenged.
 The public-engagement and advocacy campaign encourages schools and communities to work together so that each student has access to a challenging curriculum in a healthy and supportive environment.
 ASCD contends that "current educational practice and policy focus overwhelmingly on academic achievement.
 This achievement, however, is but one element of student learning and development and only a part of any complete system of educational accountability."
 Partner organizations, such as the American School Health Association, Developmental Studies Center, and the National School Boards Association, have signed on in support of the initiative.
 Other key initiatives include Differentiated instruction, Understanding by Design, and What Works in Schools.

 Programs, products, and services

 ASCD offers four main services; events, publishing, professional learning, and membership.
 In 2024 ASCD announced that its flagship Annual Conference would be co-located with the ISTE annual conference (ISTELive) beginning in San Antonio in 2025.
+In 2026 the co-located ISTELive and ASCD Annual Conference will be held in Orlando Florida from June 28th to July 1st 2026.